pdinie831/GooFitRoot-Lifetime-2.1/README.md

 cd build; cmake ..  -DGOOFIT_PYTHON=OFF

-make -j [insert the number of core/cpu]
+make -j [insert the number of core/cpu available]

 the new PDF sources are in src/PDFs/mypdf